telliott99/MyUnix/permissions.rst

     -rw-r--r--  1 telliott_admin  staff  0 Mar  3 08:07 x.txt
     >

 Our brand new file has permissions ``rw-r--r--``.
 Permissions are shown in three groups of three activities.
-The three groups are for the user, his/her group and the "world".
+The three groups are for the user, his/her "group" and the "world".
 The three activities are read-write-execute.

-Another way to specify one group of activities and their permissions is by use of a "bit mask", which is specified as an integer in the range [1-7].
+Another way to specify one group of activities and their permissions is by use of a "bit mask", which is specified as an integer in the range [1..7].
 Think of this in binary.

 .. sourcecode:: bash